naren-venhan/vikrai/.changeset/shiny-poets-smell.md

 ---
-"create-medusa-app": patch
+"create-vikrai-app": patch
 ---

-fix(create-medusa-app): updates to text and prompts
+fix(create-vikrai-app): updates to text and prompts